supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Lab-Scenario-Preview/module-2.md

 # Lab Scenario Preview: AZ-400: Version Controlling with Git in Azure Repos

+# Lab 02: Version Controlling with Git in Azure Repos

 ## Lab overview

 Azure DevOps supports two types of version control, Git and Team Foundation Version Control (TFVC).
 Here is a quick overview of the two version control systems: